gyy456/CityGS-X/README.md

 ![Teaser image](assets/cityx_tease.jpg)

+This repo contains official implementations of CityGS-X, ⭐ us if you like it!

 ## Project Updates
 - 🔥🔥 News: ```2025/4/17```: training & inference code is now available!
 You can try it.

 ## Todo List
-- [x] Release the training & inference code.
+- [x] Release the training & inference code of CityGS-X.
 - [ ] Release all model checkpoints.

 ## Installation

-We tested on a server configured with Ubuntu 18.04, cuda 11.6 and gcc 9.4.0.
+We tested CityGS-X on a server configured with Ubuntu 18.04, cuda 11.6 and gcc 9.4.0.
 Other similar configurations should also work, but we have not verified each one individually.

 1. Clone this repo: